tufekcireal/tufekcireal/README.md

 Hi there 👋
-I have been on Social Media since 2014, I switched to Cyber Security / Software / Web Domains in 2018.
+I have been on Social Media since 2019, I switched to Cyber Security / Software in 2020.

-I have 18 Certificates in Cyber Security.

 Cyber Security Specialist and I am a Social Media Specialist.